tivac/modular-css/README.md

 ### Scoped CSS

 By default all CSS selectors live in the global scope of the page and are chosen based on specificity rules.
-This has proven to be a model that makes it difficult to succeed and incredibly easy to blow off your own foot.
-Modular CSS scopes all selectors to the local file by default, ensuring that your CSS is always exactly as specific as it should be.
+This has proven to be a model that makes it difficult to succeed and incredibly easy to blow off your own foot. `modular-css` scopes all selectors to the local file by default, ensuring that your CSS is always exactly as specific as it should be.

 ```css
 .wooga { color: red; }